 What Are the Most Common Employment Law Claims in Massachusetts?

 Unfortunately, discrimination and harassment claims are two of the most common employment law claims we see at our firm.
-Employers may treat people unfavorably because of their:

-Employers may also use their authority to demand sexual favors, or create a hostile workplace for people who do not conform to unfair expectations.
+Employers may also use their authority to demand sexual favors or create a hostile workplace for people who do not conform to unfair expectations.

 We also handle problems involving the Family and Medical Leave Act (FMLA), wrongful termination, workplace safety, and employment contracts.
+Our legal team is committed to providing comprehensive support, focusing on both immediate solutions and long-term strategies that protect employees against future violations.

-Experienced Employment Law Attorneys in Boston, MA
+Experienced Labor Law Attorneys in Boston, MA

 Davis & Davis, P.C. is comprised of seasoned legal counsel and trained support staff.
 Our employment law team has presented in countless employment law and civil rights seminars, including guest lectures at the prestigious New England School of Law.